Archaeology of Ayodhya: Buddhist claims

 The Buddhists have also claimed the Ayodhya site.
 According to Udit Raj's Buddha Education Foundation, the structure excavated by ASI in 2003 was a Buddhist stupa destroyed during and after the Muslim invasion of India.
 Besides the 2003 ASI report, Raj has also based his claim on the 1870 report of the British archaeologist Patrick Carnegie.
 According to Carnegie, the Kasauti pillars at the Ayodhya site strongly resemble the ones at Buddhist viharas in Sarnath and Varanasi.

-Court verdict after analysis of the 2003 ASI report

-In October 2010, after sifting through all the evidence placed before it, the Allahabad High Court, in an order that ran into over 8,000 pages, said that the portion below the central dome under which the idols of Lord Ram and other Gods are placed in a makeshift temple, belongs to Hindus.
-All three judges agreed that the portion under the central dome should be allotted to Hindus.

-The 2019 Supreme Court verdict on Ayodhya dispute states that the entire disputed land of area of 2.77 acres be handed over to a trust to build a Hindu temple.
-It also ordered the government to give an alternative 5 acre land to the Sunni Waqf Board.